 The day after Election Day, Matthew Chavez, “Levee,” brought out sticky notes to the 14th Street subway tunnel between 1, 2, 3, and L trains.
 Over 10,000 people participated.
 These post-its soon lined the walls of 14th St station, providing “Post-Election Therapy” (The Guardian) to New Yorkers during their daily commute.
 Chavez said he started Subway Therapy while thinking about absolution and the elections.
 "I thought, what could I do to translate their messages into a beautiful body of work?"
 He wanted people to celebrate being part of a diverse community and voice their thoughts in this time of "division and stress."
 The man behind Subway Therapy is careful to stay in the center, and did not disclose his leanings to those he interacted with.
 "Subway Therapy" has since been published into a book by the same title, and a portion of of the post-its have forever been preserved at the New York Historical Society.

 Lucian Wintrich is a right-wing photographer known for a photo series called "Twinks for Trump" featuring young gay men modelling Make America Great Again hats.
 This body of work was exhibited at the 2016 Republican National Convention.
 He is pictured butchering a goose with partner Brian Alarcon (right), who had modeled for Twinks, taking a bath.
 Wintrich said he has been called the "wrong kind of gay" by liberals for supporting Donald Trump in this election.
 Wintrich also organized the first pro-Trump art show in New York, titled, "Daddy Will Save Us."
 The show had trouble finding a venue due to its sincere celebration of right-wing ideals.
 The first venue he booked, The Boiler, revoked consent after realizing the exhibit was not satirical.
 The eventual gallery to host the show apologized to those offended post-event.
-Wintrich said he believes such behavior reflects the art world's hypocrisy in repressing artistic expression, referencing censorship of Robert Mapplethorpe's work in the late 1980s as a similar example.
+Wintrich said he believes such behavior reflects the art world's hypocrisy in repressing artistic expression.
+This portrait was selected for American Photography 34 in 2018.

 Scott LoBaido is a painter from Staten Island who makes large-scale renditions of the American flag and abstractions of patriotic symbols.
 He has toured all 50 states, painting a giant flag in each state to commemorate U.S. veterans.
 He is also known for his vocal support for Trump in the 2016 election.
 As a result of his political beliefs, he said he has long been an outsider in the art world.
 He also said other artists who voted for Trump are wary of the media.
 Through his art, LoBaido communicates the romance of American nationalism that he believes has been entrenched in negativity.
 He says his art is for the “deplorables – those who support Trump, work hard, and don’t have time for fancy hoity-toity art.”
 Being American should be something to be proud of, according to LoBaido.
 “We’re not perfect, but we’re the best there is.
 You come here and you struggle, you know?
 I think that’s sexy.”